ttrefoni/DPHPT/README.md

 1.Log in or create a Docker account at https://hub.docker.com

 2. Create a repository on Docker Hub to access for each run:

+Ensure that you set the repository to "public" so that you can pull it later.

    <img width="921" alt="docker_repos_create" src="https://github.com/ttrefoni/pm25_docker/assets/162225698/2d722ee7-9c43-4d47-92b1-e5411d19424b">

-3. Log in to Docker on a Linux instance as sudo then navigate to the tempplate directory in the shared folder.
+2. Log in to Docker on a Linux instance as sudo then navigate to the tempplate directory in the shared folder.

 ```bash
 #first connect to your remote machine